Changissnz/nu_merchant_principal/README.md

-way of a flat line, rhetoric attempts to persuade by noting the surviving ideals, outlooks, and practices that have continued on, whether intactly or through "evolved" forms, for the body labeled a system now to be associated with, in the same vein, as the body of the past that was under a similar labeling.
+way of a flat line, rhetoric attempts to persuade by noting the surviving ideals, outlooks, and practices that have continued on, whether intactly or through "evolved" forms, for the body labeled a system now to be associated with, in the same vein, the body of the past that was under a similar labeling.
 Passivity is a factor that presents itself through many variables in systems growth.
-Honest attempts to understand alliance in the systematic sense must consider how passivity can "pull the strings" of the system that has supposedly gained strength through satisfaction of proposed system requirements.
+Honest attempts to understand an alliance in the systematic sense must consider how passivity can "pull the strings" of the system that has supposedly gained strength through satisfaction of proposed system requirements.
 Two phenomena, growth and change,